-My seed milk recipes were very popular but I received hundreds of questions over what to do with the pulp.
-So I decided to do this recipe to show a milk and nut pulp cheese.
 If you don’t use the pulp for cheese it also works well in baked goodies to replace some of the flour and in raw crackers.
-Never throw away the nutrient dense pulp after making seed or nut milk with this cheese recipe.
+Never throw away the nutrient dense pulp after making seed or nut milk again with this cheese recipe!

-The sweetener and vanilla for the almond milk are totally optional.
-Some people just prefer a pure almond milk made with just almonds and water.
 To make this recipe nut-free just replace the almonds with sunflower seeds and you will get just as good tasting sunflower milk and cheese.
 Using sunflower seeds will give a slightly different more earthy taste.
 I often use sunflower seeds as they are far cheaper than almonds.
-Seeds need to be soaked and sprouted in the same way.
+Seeds need to be soaked and sprouted in the same way as nuts.

-I make the cheese using nutritional yeast that contains vitamin B12.
+I make the almond cheese using nutritional yeast that contains vitamin B12.
 This makes it a perfect food for one of the few vitamins that aren’t abundantly available in plant-based diets.
-You can make this without the coconut oil if you are avoiding oil – it just won’t be as firm.

 Use any natural salt that is not refined so still contains minerals – like pink Himalayan or sea salt.

-The soaking water you will not want to drink or use in any food as contains the phytic acid and enzyme inhibitors that you soak the nuts to remove.
+The soaking water for almonds you will not want to drink or use in any food as contains the phytic acid and enzyme inhibitors that you soak to remove.
 Some people use the soaking water to water plants in the home and garden.
-The practice of soaking and sprouting nuts and seeds is also called activated them.

 Cheese made from nut and seed pulp is not like a solid block of cheese.
 Think of it more like a crumbly and spreadable cheese.
 If you want a solid cheese that will grate check out my Smoked Cashew Cheese, Sunflower Cheddar Cheese or Pistachio Nut Cheese.

-Almond Milk and Almond Cheese Recipe
+Almond Milk and Almond Pulp Cheese

 Ingredients